Alexander Lacey: Big Cat Trainer and Animal Lover

 - Are the animals fed a lot so that they won’t attack the trainer during a show?

-“The cats are fed 6 to 7 hours before show time so they can properly digest their meals, but they may get a treat during performances and training sessions.
+“The cats are fed six or seven hours before show time so they can properly digest their meals, but they may get a treat during performances and training sessions.
 If these animals want to attack, it wouldn’t be because they are hungry but because they want to be ‘the boss.’
 Feeding them too close to show time just tires them out,” says Lacey.

 - How long does it take to train a lion or tiger?